Cardinals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded 130 hits with 19 doubles, a triple, three home runs and 28 walks.
-He has driven in 43 runs with one stolen base.
+- Arraez has 131 hits with 19 doubles, a triple, three home runs, 28 walks and 44 RBI.
+He's also stolen one base.

 Arraez Recent Games